1. They have a strong sense of identity.

 The degree to which they love something is proportionate to how much they fear losing it, or not being “good enough” for it.
 They don’t just love intensely, they feel everything else intensely, too, and sometimes, that gets in the way of the really good things in front of them.

-Buy the author’s new book, 101 Essays That Will Change The Way You Think, here.
+Brianna Wiest is the author of 101 Essays That Will Change The Way You Think, available here.

 Or read amazing quotes.